-4.06.06b: If unsuitable or abnormal results have been detected, have documented corrective measures been performed?
+4.05.06b: If unsuitable or abnormal results have been detected, have documented corrective measures been performed?

 Total compliance (15 points): For total coliforms and generic E. coli, there should be negative or < detection limit (MPN or CFU/100mL).
-Where thresholds have been exceeded, there should be recorded corrective actions, including investigations, water retests and crop testing (E. coli O157:H7 and Salmonella < detection limits or Negative-zero tolerance).
+Where thresholds have been exceeded, there should be recorded corrective actions, including investigations, water retests, and if required, crop testing (E. coli O157:H7 and Salmonella < detection limits or Negative-zero tolerance).

-Single/isolated instance(s) of records showing solution abnormal test results without adequate documented corrective actions.
+• Single instance of records showing unsuitable or abnormal test results for total coliforms without adequate documented corrective actions.

-Numerous instances of records showing solution abnormal test results without adequate documented corrective actions.
+• More than one instance of records showing unsuitable or abnormal test results for total coliforms without adequate documented corrective actions.